 \subsection{Cross-Testing}

-Inspired by the invervention-based metrics, we propose to evaluate the similarity between models by utilizing one specific deep model to generate an attribution map, and using another deep model to assess the insertion/deletion metrics by successively masking the images based on the attribution map.
-For fair comparison across different models which may have different average classification confidences on the dataset, we normalize the scores based on the average top-1 classification confidence and the average confidence on the fully blurred image for each model by $\bar{s} = {(s-b)}/{(t-b)}$ where $s$ is the score and $t/b$ are the top-1/fully-blurred confidences \cite{schulz2020restricting}, respectively.
+Inspired by the intervention-based metrics, we propose to evaluate the similarity between models by using one deep model to generate an attribution map, and successively mask the images based on the attribution map to assess the insertion/deletion metrics on the second deep model.
+For fair comparison across different models which may have different average classification confidences, we normalize the scores based on the average top-1 classification confidence on the original image $t$ and on fully blurred images $b$ for each model by $\bar{s} = {(s-b)}/{(t-b)}$~\cite{schulz2020restricting}.
 This method assesses the similarity of different models under occlusion.
-With a pairwise similarity matrix between two cross-tested models, we then utilize kernel-based dimensionality reduction approaches such as kernel principle component analysis~\cite{kernelpca} to visualize them in a 2D space.
+With a pairwise similarity matrix between two cross-tested models, we then utilize kernel-based dimensionality reduction approaches~\cite{kernelpca} to visualize them in a 2D space.
 This gives insights about whether the features used in the first network is salient to the second one.